GLOBAL MARKETS-Euro dips, bonds rise on euro zone worries

 STOCKS DIP, COMMODITIES GAIN

-The MSCI world equity index was last down 0.1 percent.
-U.S. stocks ended nearly flat but the S&P 500 registered its worst week this year.
+The MSCI world equity index was last down 0.2 percent, while U.S. stocks were also slightly lower.

+Traders cautioned that some of the moves may be exaggerated by thin trading ahead of an extended Easter weekend, and while global stock markets lost more than 1 percent of their value on Wednesday, they remain up almost 10 percent this year.

-Offsetting the concerns over Spain for U.S. stocks was data showing the number of Americans lining up for new jobless benefits fell to the lowest in nearly four years last week.
+For U.S. stocks, offsetting some concern about the euro zone was data showing the number of Americans lining up for new jobless benefits fell to the lowest in nearly four years last week.

 UniCredit and Commerzbank, which both have exposure to euro zone peripheral debt, were also hard hit, down 3.1 percent and 1.9 percent respectively.